One of Your Best Cybersecurity Defenses? Your Employees

 - Create a unique user login ID and password for every website and portal.
 To make this manageable, employees should be using a password management system (like LastPass) to generate and securely store their unique passwords for easy access.
 With a password management system, they are only required to remember ONE password in order to access ALL of their passwords.

 - Use Multi-Factor Authentication (MFA) to protect your accounts from compromise by password attacks.
-MFA is a security enhancement that allows you to present two pieces of evidence – something you know (a strong password) and something you have (a secret code) – when logging in to an account.
+MFA is a security enhancement that allows you to present two pieces of evidence – something you have (a strong password) and something you need (a secret code) – when logging in to an account.

 Cybersecurity is a real threat for businesses, and deserves your attention and focus to protect your business data and your reputation.

 Stay tuned next month while we deliver our tips for keeping employees’, and your company’s, information safe while browsing the internet and using their mobile devices.
-If you can’t wait until then, contact us to discuss more!
+If you can’t wait until then, contact CMIT Solutions of Stamford to discuss more!
 In the meantime, stay safe.